Automatically 'Verifying' Discrete-Time Complex Systems through Learning, Abstraction and Refinement: Our Approach

 Recall that $M$ can be viewed as a DTMC and $\mathcal{P}(\pi, M)$ is the probability of path $\pi$ in $M$.
 The above notion of spurious counterexample is a special case of that of probabilistic automaton defined in~\cite{probcegar}.
 Checking whether a probabilistic counterexample $C$ is spurious or not in our setting is however more challenging than that in the setting of~\cite{probcegar}.
 The reason is that we do not have a model of $M$ and thus the probability of a concrete path in $M$ cannot be calculated.
 Our solution is to adopt hypothesis testing~\cite{YounesThesis} to test whether the hypothesis $\sum_{\pi \in \gamma(C)}\mathcal{P}(\pi, M) > r$ holds given certain error bounds.
 If it does, we report the counterexample to the user together with the error bounds.
 Otherwise, we conclude that it is a spurious counterexample and proceed to the next step, i.e., abstraction refinement.

 In the following, we briefly introduce how hypothesis testing is used for spuriousness checking.
 Hypothesis testing is a statistical process to decide the truthfulness of two mutual exclusive statements.
 One is $H_0$: the null hypothesis that the counterexample is not spurious, i.e., $\sum_{\pi \in \gamma(C)}\mathcal{P}(\pi, M) > r$.
 The other is $H_1$: the alternative hypothesis that the counterexample is spurious, i.e., $\sum_{\pi \in \gamma(C)}\mathcal{P}(\pi, M) \leq r$.
 The probability of making an error is bounded by $(\alpha,\beta)$, such that the probability of a Type-\uppercase\expandafter{\romannumeral1} (respectively, a Type-\uppercase\expandafter{\romannumeral2}) error, which rejects $H_0$ (respectively, $H_1$) while $H_0$ (respectively, $H_1$) holds, is less or equal to $\alpha$ (respectively, $\beta$).
 The test needs to be relaxed with a confidence interval $(r-\delta,r+\delta)$, where neither hypothesis is rejected and the test continues to bound both types of errors~\cite{smcover}.
 In practice, the parameters (i.e., $(\alpha, \beta)$, and $\delta$) can often be decided by how much testing resources are available.
-In general, more resource is required for a smaller error bound or a smaller confidence interval.
+In general, more resource is required for a smaller error bound.

 Hypothesis testing works by keeping sampling traces from $M$ until a stopping condition is satisfied.
 There are two main methods to decide when sampling can be stopped.
 One is fixed-size sampling test, which requires running all the predefined number of tests.
 One difficulty of this approach is to find the appropriate number of tests to be performed such that the error bounds are valid\cite{smcover}.
-In this work, we adopt the other approach, which is sequential probability ratio test (SPRT).
-SPRT will dynamically decide whether to reject or not a hypothesis every time we obtain a new trace, which yields a variable sample size.
-SPRT is usually faster than fix-sampling methods as the testing process ends as soon as a conclusion is made.
+In this work, we adopt the alternative approach, which is sequential probability ratio test (SPRT).
+SPRT dynamically decides whether to reject or not a hypothesis every time we obtain a new trace, which yields a variable sample size.
+SPRT is usually faster than fixed-size sampling test as the testing process ends as soon as a conclusion is made.
 In the following, we briefly introduce how SPRT works and readers can refer to~\cite{smcover} for details.

 The basic idea of SPRT is to calculate the probability ratio each time after observing a trace and evaluate two stopping conditions~\cite{wald}.
 If either of the conditions is satisfied, the testing stops and returns which hypothesis is rejected.
 Let $n$ be the number of sampled traces so far, the decision is based on the following probability ratio: